 That might be daunting, but there is help.

-New updates to the weekly lesson plans are coming in 2021.
+New updates to the weekly lesson plans are here as of October 2021.

 We feel like its important to keep updating our lesson plans and guidance.
 As we refine our systems and battle test our lesson plans you get the benefit of better instruction.